Land use: Land use change

+Components of the world's land use and net changes, 2001–2023.

 Land use change is "the change from one land-use category to another".
 Land-use change, together with use of fossil fuels, are the major anthropogenic sources of carbon dioxide, a dominant greenhouse gas.

 Human activity is the most significant cause of land cover change, and humans are also directly impacted by the environmental consequences of these changes.
 Collective land use and land cover changes have fundamentally altered the functioning of key Earth systems.
 For instance, human changes to land use and land cover have a profound impact on climate at a local and regional level, which in turn contributes to climate change.

 Land use by humans has a long history, first emerging more than 10,000 years ago.
 Human changes to land surfaces have been documented for centuries as having significant impacts on both earth systems and human well-being.
 Deforestation is an example of large-scale land use change.
 The deforestation of temperate regions since 1750 has had a major effect on land cover.
 The reshaping of landscapes to serve human needs, such as the deforestation for farmland, can have long-term effects on earth systems and exacerbate the causes of climate change.

+Land is the foundation of agriculture, supporting over 95% of food production while providing essential ecosystem services that sustain life on Earth.
+As a finite resource, it faces pressures from competing demands including urban expansion, biofuel production, and changing consumption patterns driven by rising incomes and shifting diets.
+Land is the basis of food security, biodiversity conservation, climate regulation and in 2025 the livelihoods of 892 million agricultural workers worldwide.